 If you decide you want the best of both worlds, it’s going to cost more.
 With this plan you get Lightroom CC, Lightroom Classic, Lightroom for mobile and web, Photoshop CC, Adobe Spark with premium features, Adobe Portfolio and 1TB of cloud storage (you can upgrade this later).

-Subscription software is still unpopular with some people, but the maths really do stack up – you get both programs for far less than you would have to pay for a regular, ‘perpetual licence’, constant free updates and the benefits of Adobe’s Creative Cloud image storage and synchronisation system.
-This lets you browse, edit and share your images online and sync images with the Lightroom Mobile app on Android and iOS for example.
+Subscription software is still unpopular with some people, but the maths really do stack up – you get both Photoshop and Lightroom for far less than you would have to pay for a regular, ‘perpetual licence’, constant free updates and the benefits of Adobe’s Creative Cloud image storage and synchronisation system.
+This lets you browse, edit and share your images online and sync images with the Lightroom Mobile app on Android and iOS.